 If the MHU has unrepaired storm damage and is older than 5 years from the date of manufacture, then the home will be replaced.

-MHUs with ECR values under $15,000 will be rehabilitated.
+MHUs with ECR values less than $15,000 will be rehabilitated.

 MHUs with an ECR greater than $15,000 will be replaced.